robocomp/robocomp/doc/buildTools.md

 #Build tools

 ###rc_init_ws
 This will initialize a Robocomp workspace in the current/specified directory.
 If this is already a workspace (has a .rc_workspace file) then it will register it as an workspace on your computer.
 To de-register a workspace just delete the .rc_workspace file.
-The build tools will fond only those workspaces which are registered on your computer.
+The build tools will find only those workspaces which are registered on your computer.

     rc_init_ws [path]